ZoeMacf/oodles-of-comfort/README.md

 - Tsukemen Photo by Matthew Hamilton on [Unsplash](https://unsplash.com/photos/soup-with-vegetable-beside-chopsticks-and-glass-of-water-RA4mwm9_jKA?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)
 - User profile - Image by Stephanie Edwards from [Pixabay](https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=973460)

+## Future Features

+There are many ways in which this blog site could be improved to ensure user return and new users.
+Some of these features were in the intial planning but unfortunately due to time constraints did not make it into this iteration but will be added in future.

+### Like Recipes

+I would like for users to be able to like recipes, once a user likes a recipe it would then be linked to their account to revist in future.

+### Recent Comments

+I also like the idea of adding a way for a user to view their comments, either through last five comments or a scrollable box sorted by date and they can search by a recipe.

+### Recipe Tags

+There was a plan to have tags on the recipes such as 'vegan-friendly' so that a user can filter the list to only view what they wanted.

+### User Upload Images

+I would like to add the option for a user to upload their own custom profile picture to their user profile as it is currently only possible through the admin panel.

+### User Recipes

+In future I would like for users to be able to upload their own recipes to share with their fellow users.

+### Recipe Videos

+One final feature that could improve the site a lot is the ability to host/add a video to a recipe page to demonstrate how to cook it.

 ## Credits

 I would like to say thanks to following: